Gael926/ML_Project_CreditCardFraud/README.md

 preds = (probas >= threshold).astype(int)
 ```

+---

+## Installation and Usage

+To reproduce the results or train the model:

+1.  **Install dependencies**:
+    ```bash
+    pip install -r requirements.txt
+    ```

+2.  **Run the automated pipeline**:
+    This script loads data, trains all models (using modular code in `src/`), and saves the final XGBoost model.
+    ```bash
+    python main.py
+    ```

+3.  **Explore via Notebook**:
+    You can also run the original comprehensive notebook for a step-by-step analysis:
+    - `jupyter notebook notebooks/fraud_detection.ipynb`

+---

-## 📝Conclusion
+## Conclusion

 This project highlighted the challenge of detecting fraud in a highly imbalanced dataset.
 After testing multiple models, **XGBoost** proved to be the best compromise.
 At the optimized threshold, it reaches **96.7% precision** and **79.7% recall**, making it both robust and practical for real-world fraud detection.
 This balance allows the model to catch most fraudulent transactions while minimizing false alarms, which is crucial in real banking systems.